mijaelcohen/ngGrid/README.md

 <h1>ngGrid a jqGrid adaptation</h1>
-This is a Angular (1.x) adaptation for Jqgrid:  http://www.trirand.com/blog/
+This is a Angular directive (1.x) adaptation for jQgrid:  http://www.trirand.com/ The Directive does not use jQgrid plugin, only replicates its behavior towards backend structure of a jQgrid table.

 <h2>Implementation</h2>
 this is a really early version (use at your own risk).
 I havent made a beta release yet, but im fully working on this plugin. (so keep an eye on this repo :) )<br>